 What To Serve With Easy Boiled Shrimp?

 You may want to dip your shrimp into a sauce.
-This Louisiana Comeback Sauce is so good you will want to find other tasties to dip into it.
+This Louisiana Comeback Sauce is so good, you will want to find other tasties to dip into it.

-To make a complete and delicious meal, boil red potatoes, sweet corn, and andouille sausage in the same seasoned water before or after the shrimp cooks.
+To make a complete and delicious meal, boil red potatoes, sweet corn, and andouille sausage in the same seasoned water before or after the shrimp cook.
 You don't want to cook anything else with the shrimp because the cooking times differ.

 More Shrimp Recipes